 Ratings: best of the best best of Japan outstanding

-Furthermore, Jetstar Japan is connecting Miyako's Shimojishima Airport with fares that are often considerably lower than the ones by JAL and ANA.
-Skymark is scheduled to start flying between Shimojishima Airport and Tokyo's Haneda Airport, Kobe Airport and Naha Airport while Jetstar Japan connects it to Tokyo's Narita Airport and Osaka's Kansai Airport.
+Furthermore, Skymark and Jetstar Japan are serving Miyako's Shimojishima Airport with fares that are often considerably lower than the ones by JAL and ANA.
+Slymark connects the airport to Tokyo's Haneda Airport, Kobe Airport and Naha Airport while Jetstar Japan connects it to Tokyo's Narita Airport and Osaka's Kansai Airport.
 Shimojishima Airport is located on a small island that is connected with Miyako Island via bridges.

 Miyako is a relatively small island, measuring about 25 kilometers from south to north and about 15 kilometers from east to west.

 A rental car is the most convenient means of getting around Miyako.
 Most rental car companies have an outlet at Miyako Airport.
 Driving on Miyako is easy and enjoyable.
 There are also rental shops for bicycles and scooters.

 Many hotels offer their guests free shuttle bus rides from/to the airport.
 Likewise, many leisure and water sport companies will pick up their customers from hotels free of charge.
 A bus network on the island is existent, but service is highly infrequent, even to Miyako Airport.
 Taxis are another option.